enzet/map-machine/README.md

   * [map features](#map-features),
   * [using Röntgen as JOSM style](#use-röntgen-as-josm-map-paint-style).

-## Usage example
+## Get Started

 ```shell
 map-machine render -b 2.284,48.860,2.290,48.865
 ```

-will automatically download OSM data and render an SVG map of the specified area to `out/map.svg`.
+will download OSM data and render an SVG map of the specified area to `out/map.svg`.
 See [Map generation](#map-generation).

 ```shell
 map-machine tile -b 2.361,48.871,2.368,48.875
 ```

-will automatically download OSM data and render PNG tiles that cover the specified area to the `out/tiles` directory.
+will download OSM data and render PNG tiles that cover the specified area to the `out/tiles` directory.
 See [Tile generation](#tile-generation).

-## Röntgen icon set
+## Röntgen Icon Set

-The central feature of the project is the Röntgen icon set.
+The central feature of the project is the Röntgen icon set (see [site](https://enzet.ru/roentgen), [GitHub](https://github.com/enzet/Roentgen)).
 It is a set of monochrome 14 × 14 px pixel-aligned icons specially created for the Map Machine project.
 Unlike the Map Machine source code, which is under the MIT license, all icons are under the [CC BY](https://creativecommons.org/licenses/by/4.0/) license.
 So, with the appropriate credit the icon set can be used outside the project.
-Some icons can be used as emoji symbols.

-## Map features
+## Map Features

-### Extra icons
+### Extra Icons

 Map Machine uses icons to visualize tags for nodes and areas.
 But unlike other renderers, Map Machine can use more than one icon to visualize an entity and can use colors to visualize [`colour`](https://wiki.openstreetmap.org/wiki/Key:colour) value or other entity properties (like [`material`](https://wiki.openstreetmap.org/wiki/Key:material) or [`genus`](https://wiki.openstreetmap.org/wiki/Key:genus)).

-### Isometric building shapes
+### Isometric Building Shapes (Experimental)

 With `--buildings isometric` or `--buildings isometric-no-parts` (not set by default), buildings are drawn using isometric shapes for walls and shade in proportion to [`building:levels`](https://wiki.openstreetmap.org/wiki/Key:building:levels), [`building:min_level`](https://wiki.openstreetmap.org/wiki/Key:building:min_level), [`height`](https://wiki.openstreetmap.org/wiki/Key:height), and [`min_height`](https://wiki.openstreetmap.org/wiki/Key:min_height) values.